 IoT played an increasingly important role in people's lives; I was excited to explore its UX aspect.
-In Info214, I embarked on a UX research project to evaluate and improve the usability of an early-stage IoT application called OpenBAS.
+In this class project, I embarked on a UX research project to evaluate and improve the usability of an early-stage IoT application called OpenBAS.

 Robert Davis, April Dawn Kester

 User Research - Interview, Diary Study, Heuristic Evaluation, User Testing, Card Sorting

 Design & Prototyping - Participatory Design, Balsamiq Prototype

 The challenge was to evaluate the web UI usability of a building HVAC automation system called OpenBAS.

 We started off with interviews and a diary study to understand how our targeted users – building managers –currently used the UI.
 The diary study was especially informative: a building manager logged all the HVAC tasks she performed over a week, along with the types of interfaces used.
 It turned out that the building manager performed most of the tasks using physical controls, bypassing the web UI of interest.

 We proceeded to conduct heuristic evaluations and usability studies to find out what was holding users back from using the web UI.
 We discovered many usability issues; most notably, the UI showed too much granular detailed HVAC data that building managers did not care about, and these data cluttered the interface and made the user experience intimidating and confusing.

 I went on to conduct card sorting and participatory design to understand users’ mental model.
 These studies revealed feature priorities and groupings; I learned that there were only a handful of features that users actually needed from the web UI, that temperature adjustment was the most important feature, and that users valued actionable insights over rich data.
 Our research findings were well-received by the OpenBAS team and were incorporated into its future UI designs.